 My little Maya has long and very fine hair and she gets the worst knots.
 I just dab a tiny bit in her hair, hold a washcloth under the knot and brush, brush, brush away and this helps a lot to get the knots out.

 The girls LOVE coconut oil because they say I make their hair smell like cookies.

 So this is magic stuff and if you haven’t tried it on hair, give it a shot and see if you notice a difference.
 I am actually getting my hair cut later today and they asked me if I wanted a deep conditioning treatment to the tune of $35.00.
 A jar of organic extra virgin coconut oil will last you AGES and it will set you back about $8.00.

 The only trick is you really want to look for the extra virgin when you buy coconut oil.
 You can grab it for $7.22 on Amazon right now with free shipping.
-Another option is to go through Vitacost and get a jar for $4.99 after first time buyer credit.
+Another option is to order through Vitacost and get $10 off your first $30 purchase.